 - (1) Foreign currency transactions are translated into the functional currency using the spot exchange rates prevailing on the trade date or measurement date.
-Exchange differences arising from the settlement of these transactions are recognized in profit or loss for the current period. - (2) Foreign currency monetary assets and liabilities are revalued and adjusted using the spot exchange rate at the balance sheet date.
+Exchange differences arising from these transactions are recognized in profit or loss for the current period. - (2) Foreign currency monetary assets and liabilities are revalued and adjusted using the spot exchange rate at the balance sheet date.
 Any exchange differences arising from this adjustment are recognized in profit or loss for the current period. - (3) Non-monetary assets and liabilities denominated in foreign currencies and measured at fair value through profit or loss are retranslated at the spot exchange rates prevailing on the balance sheet date, with exchange differences recognized in profit or loss for the current period.
 Non-monetary assets and liabilities denominated in foreign currencies and measured at fair value through other comprehensive income are also retranslated at the spot exchange rates prevailing on the balance sheet date, with exchange differences recognized in other comprehensive income.
 However, non-monetary assets and liabilities denominated in foreign currencies that are not measured at fair value are translated using the historical exchange rates at the dates of the initial transactions.

-2. Translation of Foreign Operation
+2. Translation of Foreign Operations

-For all entities of the Group whose functional currency is different from the presentation currency, the operating results and financial position are translated to the presentation currency in the following manner:
+For all entities within the Group whose functional currency differs from the presentation currency, the operating results and financial positions are translated into the presentation currency as follows: